lastplacelegend1234321/worldguesser/README.md

    Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Deploying to Vercel

-The UI can be hosted on Vercel, but the Express API and WebSocket servers still need to run on a separate host.
-Follow the step-by-step guide in [`docs/vercel-deployment.md`](docs/vercel-deployment.md) for the recommended split deployment setup and required environment variables.

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.